 Note: A common mistake is the reporting of consultants.
-Reports of expenditures made to a consultant, advertising agency, polling firm, etc. must be itemized and must be described in sufficient detail to disclose the specific services performed, 13-37-229(b), MCA.
+Reports of expenditures made to a consultant, advertising agency, polling firm, etc. must be itemized and must be described in, sufficient detail to disclose the specific services performed, 13-37-229(b), MCA.

-A petty cash fund is permitted.
-A statewide campaign may establish a \$100 petty cash fund that may be replenished to that figure each week.

-For other campaigns, a \$25 petty cash fund is allowed which also may be replenished to that amount each week.
-In both cases, money from the fund may be spent for office supplies, transportation expenses, postage stamps and other small necessities in an amount less than \$25.

-Petty cash may not be used for the "purchase of time, space, or services from any communications medium," 13-37-215, MCA.

-Each time an expenditure is made from the petty cash fund, a receipt voucher must be completed showing:

-- 1) The date money was withdrawn - 2) The exact amount taken and by whom - 3) The name of the person or vendor to whom paid, and - 4) The purpose (office supply stores have petty cash fund receipt vouchers.)

-When the fund begins to run low, it may be replenished-but not more often than once a week-by drawing another check for the amount of the total of the vouchers.

-Example: if a \$100 fund is down to \$8.73 then the total of the vouchers for money expended should be \$92.27.
-A petty cash check for the amount of \$92.97 could then be written to bring the fund back to \$100.
-The vouchers should be attached to the canceled check and maintained as part of the permanent records of the campaign, 44.10.503 (3) (a), ARM.

-Payroll account The total of petty cash expenditures to be recorded and eventually reported will be the total of checks written to petty cash.
 Large campaigns that employ salaried staff may find a separate payroll account helpful.
 Such an account may be established in the same depository as the regular campaign account.

 In calculating a payroll, the campaign treasurer would include the gross salary of staff, the employer's contribution to Social Security (FICA), workers' compensation, unemployment insurance, and any other employer liability.
 The total of the payroll would then be deposited periodically into the payroll account (for campaigns using such an account) by a check drawn on the regular account.
 As such, this check is not an expenditure but a transfer of funds.
 Checks would then be drawn on the payroll account to pay staff members the net amounts due to them.

 The amounts for employee withholding, along with the amounts for employer obligations, would remain in the payroll account until these funds were required to be remitted to state and federal revenue departments.
 As checks are drawn on the payroll account, each amount would be recorded as a campaign expenditure.

-Savings account While a payroll account introduces more complexity to campaign accounting, its use conforms to basic accounting principles and has the benefit of keeping dedicated money out of the regular account.
+While a payroll account introduces more complexity to campaign accounting, its use conforms to basic accounting principles and has the benefit of keeping dedicated money out of the regular account.

 Funds not currently needed by a campaign may be deposited into savings or other interest-bearing accounts or may be used to purchase certificates of deposit.
 To do so, a check would be drawn on the campaign checking account.
 This would not be reported as an expenditure.

-Bank service charges Bank services charges (if any) are typically not paid by a check drawn on the campaign account; however, bank service charges should be recorded in the accounts to ensure balanced books and should be reported as expenditures on financial reports.
+Bank services charges (if any) are typically not paid by a check drawn on the campaign account; however, bank service charges should be recorded in the accounts to ensure balanced books and should be reported as expenditures on financial reports.